cairn4/arduino-pomodoro/README.md

 ## How it works

-Each of the 25 minutes is represented by an LED, that form a 5x5 grid.
-As the timer counts down, the current minute it's on blinks.
+Each minute is represented by a single LED.
+The LEDs form a 5x5 grid.
+As the timer counts down, the current minute's LED blinks.
+After that minute is up, its LED is turned off.
+E.g. 10 LEDs on, then there's 10 minutes left.

 Pressing the button quickly pauses and unpauses the timer.
 A paused "icon" shows in the bottom right corner of the display when the timer isn't running.

 Long pressing the button (for just over a second) resets the timer back to 25 minutes.

-Once the 25 minutes is up, the display flashes and beeps the piezo buzzer.
+Once the 25 minutes is up, the display flashes and the piezo buzzer beeps briefly.

 ## Materials Used